Chart 1 / drill-and-cone problem

 The youngest players get the most isolated drill-work.

-Mini-soccer coaches (U6-U9) ask AI for 87.9% technical drills.
-Only 7.2% are small-sided games — the format kids actually learn from.
-Technical-drill bias falls as players get older; tactical work scales correctly with age.
-Game-based learning sits under 7% at every age band.
+Mini-soccer coaches (U6-U9) ask AI for 76.1% technical practices, while only 14.5% are small-sided games, the format kids actually learn from.
+Technical-drill bias is heaviest at the youngest ages and eases as players get older, while tactical work scales up with age.

-n = 7,114 categorised drills with age band.
-Bands with fewer than 50 drills hidden. methodology
+n = 10,177 categorised animated practices with age band.
+Bands with fewer than 50 hidden. methodology

 Chart 2 / planning rhythm